zhenming-xu/zhenming-xu/index.md

 Assistant Professor

-Jiangsu Key Laboratory of Electrochemical Energy Storage Technologies, College of Materials Science and Technology,
-Nanjing University of Aeronautics and Astronautics
+Jiangsu Key Laboratory of Electrochemical Energy Storage Technologies, \n College of Materials Science and Technology, \n Nanjing University of Aeronautics and Astronautics